Team Einarson ready to embark on playoff round at World Women's Curling Championship

 Skip Kerri Einarson, third Val Sweeting, second Shannon Birchard, and lead Briane Harris finished the preliminary round on Friday with a 7-5 record.

 That ensured they would be among the top six teams moving on to the elimination games this weekend.
-Their final position in the standings as well as their first playoff opponent will be determined following the last round robin draw later in the day.
+After the final draw was finished, Canada ranked third in the standings.
+That puts them into a qualification playoff game Saturday morning against Japan, who also finished with a 7-5 record.
+Italy and Sweden, who were both 7-5 as well, will play in the other qualification playoff game, with the winners moving on to face Switzerland (12-0) or Norway (8-4) in the semifinals.

 The four-time Canadian champions, who won bronze at last year’s worlds, started the tournament very strongly before a bit of a roller coaster finish.